JeffreyRobertLynch/GlassBox-XAI/README.md

 ## Overview
 Advanced binary segmentation model trained on the ISIC 2018 dataset.
 Built for high performance and full transparency via a robust explainable AI (XAI) suite.

 Three models were trained for different specializations.
-All three models can be easily used for image processing and their outputs compared directly to one another in terms of visuals and metrics.
+All three models can be easily used for image processing and their outputs compared directly to one another in visuals and metrics.

 ## Key Features
 - Custom **Attention U-Net** architecture for segmentation.